 My last tip for dealing with mistakes in your bullet journal is to simply embrace the mistake.
 The beauty of the bullet journal system is that you can easily flip the page and start over.

-If you are really concerned about making mistakes a simple tip is to always sketch out your layout with pencil before, or use a ruler when designing your spreads..
+If you are really concerned about making mistakes a simple tip is to always sketch out your layout with a pencil before, or use a ruler when designing your spreads.

 I’ll leave you with this quote from Bob Ross: “We don’t make mistakes, just happy little accidents.”